ivoysey/agdademo/readme.md

 * **patter.md**

-  the script / notes that i worked up for myself in getting read for RG.
+  the script / notes that i worked up for myself in getting ready for RG.

 * **readme.md**